BruttherJOE/GymNow/README.md

 ## Aim
 GymNow aims to create a simple queueing system to manage the gym crowd and collect useful data for gym-goers to plan their schedule. <br>
 <br>
-The .kv file is called and used by the .py file to build the GUI <br>
+`kv` folder contains all the .kv files used by the `GUI_GymNow.py` file to build the GUI. <br>
-.kv file contains all the interface design componenets <br>
+.kv files contains all the interface design componenets <br>
 .py file contains all the functions and logic required by our system <br>
+`prev_profiles` is a sample database for past users for the autofill function. <br>

 Below is the video URL for a demonstration of the system. <br>
 https://youtu.be/F8hyQAPJiQ0